MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/edge-process.md

 ### Confirm dialog support

 The Edge process doesn't support the confirm dialog in the WebView.
-If your custom code uses the confirm dialog, the Edge process in the WebView
+If your custom code uses the confirm dialog, the Edge process in the WebView does not support the execution and your code may fail.

 ## See also
  [Create or edit a hosted control](../unified-service-desk/create-edit-hosted-control.md)